Logic Action

 • Handle logged-in vs non-logged-in users

-The Switch node routes the chatflow based on the value of a specific property.
+The Switch action routes the flow based on the value of a specific property.

-Unlike the Condition node, which evaluates filters as a whole, Switch compares one property against multiple possible values.
+Unlike the Condition action, which evaluates filters as a whole, Switch compares one property against multiple possible values.

 How it works